 A map of the route with illustrations of key sites and buildings guides walkers around the trail.
-You can pick up a copy of the Barnes trail map from Rose House, the home of the Barnes Community Association.
+You can pick up a copy of the Barnes Trail map from Rose House, or download it below.
 This map will guide you around the trail and point out the historical sites of interest along the way.

 The Barnes Trail has been funded by the Mayor of London’s Outer London Fund and developed in association with the London Borough of Richmond upon Thames and the Barnes Community Association.